pappasc/cs467maia/employee-recognition-api/README.md

 employee-recognition-api will send the following status codes in these situations:
 - 200: successful api request & response
 - 400: malformed api request, or api request can't be performed (i.e. trying to select, update, or delete something that doesn't exist)
-- 401: stretch goal, implemented if api keys are implemented
+- 401: stretch goal, implemented if api keys are implemented [ not implemented ]
-- 403: stretch goal, user / admin attempts to access api they don't have access to
+- 403: stretch goal, user / admin attempts to access api they don't have access to [ not implemented ]
 - 500: internal service error (service isn't up)

 ## Endpoints